zerotier/terraform-multicloud-quickstart/README.md

 Next, select which clouds to enable.
 You'll need at least two for demonstration purposes, but I recommend using them all for dramatic effect.
-Digital Ocean is required, because it will be providing DNS service for the lab.
+Digital Ocean is required, since it will be providing DNS service for the lab.

 ```hcl
 variable "enabled" {